The richness of the sound from a Tibetan Singing Bowl comes from a special bronze allow, created with specific copper to tin ratios.

 Bronze singing bowls are a mix of copper and tin.
 You can get antique, handmade, and handmade hammered bronze bowls.
-They have a wider range of harmonic overtones than singing bowls made from other materials, like crystal (and the overtones are the special part).
+Bronze tibetan singing bowls have a wider range of harmonic overtones than singing bowls made from other materials, like crystal (and the overtones are the special part).

 While Bronze isn’t as costly as gold or silver, it is still a valuable copper and tin alloy.
 Bronze singing bowls bear a coppery look with the iconic golden color.